cccbr/runningatower/content/docs/060-headstocks/index.md

 *Figure 2: Bell drilled for support; canons present but not used*

 Figure 2 shows an unusual variation on this.
 The canons are present but are not used for support.
-This is provided by the bolts (A) passing through the crown.
+This is provided by the long bolts (A) passing through the crown.
 This is an unusual timber equivalent of a clapper-retaining headstock – of which more later.

 This view also shows (at B) the top of the crown staple bolt, supporting the clapper, the nuts (C) supporting the gudgeon plate and a better view of the extent to which the headstock is slotted to accommodate the canons.

 ## Metal Headstocks

 With due respect to history, metal headstocks are preferable to timber where possible.
 They are more stable and rigid than a timber headstock and provide a more positive attachment of the [***gudgeons***](../170-glossary/#gudgeons), ensuring that they remain accurately in line.
-The main types of headstocks which you may find are:
+The main types of metal headstocks which you may find are:

 -  Cast metal – usually cast iron, sometimes cast steel.
 -  Fabricated steel.